li-330/li-330/README.md

 - 👋 Hi, I’m @li-330 or you can call me Putri
 - 👀 I’m interested in designing and programing website
-- 🌱 I’m currently learning JavaScript and Phyton.
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on anything about designing or developing a web.
 I also love learning new things.
 - 📫 You can reach me on email, putrigunawan117@gmail.com.